 Prepare for a career in graphic design by learning how to communicate visually.

-You'll develop your talents and skills and achieve a high degree of professional competence, while pursuing your own creative goals.
-The BFA in Graphic Design program will prepare you for the many career opportunities available in design practice.
+You’ll develop your talents and skills to achieve a high level of professional ability, while pursuing your own creative goals.
+The BFA in Art + Design: Graphic Design will prepare you for the many career opportunities available in contemporary design practice.

 Our faculty—who are also professionals in their fields—will teach you how to: